Inspiring Remembrance Activities for schools

 This year’s offer includes:

-One for pupils aged 9 to 11 (UKS2/P6-7) - Downloadable classroom resources to support teaching before, during, and after the week of National Poetry Day.
+- Downloadable classroom resources to support teaching before, during, and after the week of National Poetry Day.

 - A focus on creative writing, historical understanding and personal expression.

-National Curricula
+National Curricula and our resources

-Our resources are carefully aligned with the National Curriculum for England, supporting key learning objectives in both English and History for Key Stage 2:
+Our classroom resources are carefully aligned with the National Curriculum for England, supporting key learning objectives in both English and History for Key Stage 2:

 English – Writing Composition